Joe Morgan: Legacy

 After his career ended, Morgan was inducted into the Cincinnati Reds Hall of Fame in 1987, and his jersey number 8 was retired.
 The Reds dedicated a statue for Morgan at Great American Ball Park in 2013.
+The larger-than-life bronze statue by Tom Tsuchiya shows Morgan as he sprints to steal a base.

 In the New Bill James Historical Baseball Abstract, Bill James named Morgan the best second baseman in baseball history, ahead of #2 Eddie Collins and #3 Rogers Hornsby.
 He also named Morgan as the "greatest percentages player in baseball history", due to his strong fielding percentage, stolen base percentage, walk-to-strikeout ratio, and walks per plate appearance.
 The statement was included with the caveat that many players in baseball history could not be included in the formula due to lack of data.
 In the four decades since Morgan's retirement, only one player (Rickey Henderson) has had as many home runs and stolen bases as Morgan did for a career.
 Morgan had at least 20 home runs and 50 stolen bases in the same season three times during his career, including twice with at least 60 steals.

 In 1999, Morgan ranked Number 60 on The Sporting News list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.

 Morgan served as a member of the board of the Baseball Assistance Team, a 501(c)(3) organization dedicated to helping former Major League, Minor League, and Negro league players through financial and medical hardships.
 In addition, since 1994, he served on the board of directors for the Baseball Hall of Fame, and was vice-chairman from 2000 until his death in 2020.